Billings’ Advisory program helps students to lead purposeful, healthy, and constructive lives.

 - coordinates communication between families, teachers, learning specialists and tutors, and the Director of Student Life

 - nurtures the small group and the class as a tight-knit and effective learning cohort

 In addition, the advisory program provides time for weekly community meetings.

-Talking Circles provide support and open conversation time for affinity groups.
+Affinity Groups provide support and opportunities for open conversation.
 Though facilitated by faculty members, these groups are intentionally focused on the student voice and agenda, so that the conversations emerge out of student need.